hitorilabs/hitorilabs.github.io/content/posts/inspiration.md

     software + ai projects.
 Not working on illegal stuff.
 description: |
-    what would you do with a momentary spark of motivation? bocci learned how to code and started a new venture.
+    what would you do with a momentary spark of motivation? bocchi learned how to code and started a new venture.
 date: 2023-01-01
 ---